rickyngk/innovative_board/README.md

 1. Register income webhook intergration at (optional)
 2. Set up income info, copy `Webhook URL` from slack
-3. Access your firebase appication database, find your group data at group/your_group_id, add field: `slack_webhook` with this key `id`
+3. Access your firebase appication database, find your group data at group/your_group_id, add field: `slack_webhook` with this url

         <your_app>
             groups